 Moving to a new curriculum

-In creative writing, students practice creative composition in fiction, poetry, nonfiction, and writing for performance.
-Their creative work is informed by the critical study and appreciation of literature, both past and present.
+In creative writing, students practice creative composition in fiction, poetry, nonfiction, screenwriting and other media.
+Their creative work is informed by the critical study of literature, culture, and other media.
 The English department features the Beloit Fiction Journal, a national publication that majors assist in editing, as well as the Mackey professorship, which brings writers of international renown to campus each year as teachers.